 Reasons to Propagate Lavender

 Lavender is one of those plants you can never have enough of, and propagation is an easy way to expand your collection without breaking the bank.
-If you live in a place where the selection of plants isn’t great, you might also ask a friend to take cuttings of their lavender plants in order to have more varieties of lavender in your own garden.
+If you live in a place where the selection of plants isn’t great, you might also ask a friend to take cuttings of their lavender plants to have more varieties of lavender in your garden.

 When To Propagate Lavender

-There are two times of the year when you can propagate most types of lavender: In spring using soft cuttings or in the fall using hard cuttings.
-Both involve snipping and selecting new growth from the tops of your plants, which will be soft and new in spring, or harder and more established in fall.
+There are two times of the year when you can propagate most types of lavender: In spring, using soft cuttings, or in the fall, using hard cuttings.
+Both involve snipping and selecting new growth from the tops of your plants, which will be soft and new in spring or harder and more established in fall.

 How To Propagate Lavender

 Before cutting anything, you’ll want to prepare your pots.
 For this, you’ll need some starting soil, which you can either buy or make yourself by mixing half perlite or vermiculite and half peat moss.
 The reason for this mixture is to provide well-draining soil that also retains the necessary moisture to ensure your stems don’t dry out.
-Now’s also an excellent time to buy some root stimulator to help those lavender cuttings start growing roots asap.
+Now’s also an excellent time to buy some root stimulator (via Amazon) to help those lavender cuttings start growing roots asap.
 You can use your root stimulator by directly applying it to the base of your cut stems before planting.

 Once you have several small pots prepared with your mixture, it’s time to trim.
 Regardless of the season, you’ll want to look for healthy, straight stems (without flowers) along the tops of your plants.
 Use pruning shears to get a clean cut and snip 3-4 inches from the top of your stem.
 If trimming in the spring, you may find soft cuttings (new green growth) or hard cuttings.
-Since it can be hard to find a soft cutting that’s without flowers, you may need to take hard ones.
+Since it can be hard to find a soft cutting without flowers, you may need to take hard ones.
 The key here is to avoid trimming the plant’s base woody growth, which can damage the plant.

 How to Plant